 How can I negotiate the actual cash value of my car?

-When the company comes with a settlement offer, they should include a written explanation of how they arrived at the figure.
-Ask for the valuation report if not included.
+When the company comes with a settlement offer, ask for the valuation report if not included.
 If you disapprove of the settlement offer, you have the option of rejecting it and negotiating a new settlement figure.
 However, it’s always good to conduct research before making a counteroffer.
-These are some documentation you need to include to support a counter offer.
+These are some documents you need to include to support a counteroffer.

 Some key info